Kuoxen/obc-website/docs/Setup_Peer.md

 ## Run

-To see what commands are available, simply execute the following command:
+To view the available commands, run the following command:

     cd $GOPATH/src/github.com/openblockchain/obc-peer
     ./obc-peer

-You should see some output similar to below (**NOTE**: rootcommand below is hardcoded in the [main.go](./main.go).
+You should see output similar to the example below. <br>
+(**NOTE**: rootcommand below is hardcoded in the [main.go](./main.go).
 Current build will actually create an *obc-peer* executable file).
 ```
     Usage:
       obc-peer [command]